basho/basho_docs/content/riak/kv/3.0.1/using/admin/riak-admin.md

 ## show

-Whereas the [`riak admin status`][use admin riak admin#stats] command will display all currently available statistics for your Riak cluster, the `show` command enables you to view only some of those statistics.
+Whereas the [`riak admin status`][use admin riak-admin#stats] command will display all currently available statistics for your Riak cluster, the `show` command enables you to view only some of those statistics.